 - It’s easy to self-publish.
 The lack of editorial gatekeepers means anyone can string some words together and put out a printed book.

 - There’s a larger number of books and other resources out there purporting to tell would-be authors how to do it.

 Diane: And out of that recent flood, some are downright sinkers.
 Let’s talk worst book ever.

 The worst that comes to mind is: Memoirs of a Gigolo: My Early Years, by Lord Christian Halliday.
-(Good God, were there later years?)
+(Good grief, were there later years?)
 I didn’t actually receive a copy of the book, just the marketing material.
 The author assured me, in his letter, that even though he would devote zero time to promoting this “provocative romance” (because he was deeply involved in writing the sequels) the book itself would fly off the shelf.
 Obviously, Lord Christian Halliday, (a persona, I presume), didn’t bother to research the store he sent this material to, because we are a metaphysical bookstore, and unless this gigolo is a Wiccan or Shaman or Buddhist, we will spend zero time considering his book.

 But we will spend endless hours researching Lord Christian Halliday online out of curiosity.